Sensitivity After a Trip to the Dentist

 Sensitivity After a Whitening Treatment

-During professional bleaching treatments with peroxide, depending on the concentration and length of time peroxide is exposed to the tooth surface, it can pass
+During professional bleaching treatments with peroxide, depending on the concentration and length of time peroxide is exposed to the tooth surface, it can pass through the enamel and reach the nerve which can cause irritation.
+In most cases, this sensitivity is only temporary.*

 Pre- and Post-Procedure Care Tips